Ethel Bliss Platt

 Ethel Bliss Platt was an American tennis player and art collector.
 Ethel was born and spent most of her life living in Englewood, New Jersey.
-She had an active juniors tennis career and was the 1906 U.S. National Tennis Champion in Doubles with Ann Burdette Coe.
+She had an active junior tennis career and was the 1906 U.S. National Tennis Champion in Doubles with Ann Burdette Coe.
 She married Dan Fellows Platt in 1900 and was his companion through many trips to Europe to collect art.
 When her husband died in 1937, she inherited one of the largest art collections in America and sold some pieces, gave some to friends and gave thousands to Princeton University Art Museum.
 She died in 1971 following a stroke.

 Birth

-Ethel Bliss Platt was born Ethel Appleby Bliss to Delos and Emily Bliss on October 25, 1881 and grew up in Englewood, New Jersey.
+Ethel Bliss Platt was born Ethel Appleby Bliss to Delos and Emily Bliss on October 25, 1881, and grew up in Englewood, New Jersey.

 Tennis career

 Ethel Bliss had participated actively in the junior tennis tournaments around New Jersey as a youth.
 In 1894, The New York Times wrote about the Englewood tennis club which included Helen Homans and other standouts.
 In the article it highlighted that "there is a little girl of about thirteen who will surpass them all if her tennis ability is properly developed.
 The phenomenon is Miss Ethel Bliss whose backhand and forehand drives are worthy of a veteran."